TomasBoda/agent-lang/thesis.md

     variables: Map<string, RuntimeValue>;
 }
 ```
-The output emits an array of agents with their current property values as well as the value of the current step.
+Note that the `RuntimeOutput` interface is also based on the `RuntimeValue` interface to keep the compatibility of the runtime module methods.
+The output emits an array of agents with their current property values as well as the number of the current step.

-The array of agents is saved in the runtime module to a variable called `previousAgents: RuntimeAgent[]`.
-This is because the values of properties in the next step are calculated from their previous values (values in the last step).
+After every evaluation of the current step, the resulting array of agents is cached by the runtime module to a variable called `previousAgents: RuntimeAgent[]`.
+This is done because the values of properties in the next step are always calculated based on their previous values (values in the last step).
 This is to ensure the avoidance of problems with sequential interpreting.
-Since agent are evaluated one by one, it could happen that an agent's property is dependent on the previous agent's property and that would result in a chain of unwanted values in the same step.
+Since agents are evaluated one by one, it could happen that an agent's property is dependent on the previous agent's property.
+This would result in a chain of unwanted values in the same step.
 Therefore, new values are always calculated based on previous values.
 Step 0 is therefore a special case of step, where not only `const` properties are initialised, but also default initial values are calculated and saved to the previous output.

 The runtime module is implemented in a similar way to the parser module.
-Each method has its own domain logic and is responsible for a certain type of `RuntimeValue`.
+Each method has its own domain logic and is responsible for a certain type of `RuntimeValue` evaluation.
 These methods call each other to calculate property values.
 There are two special methods that do not return anything, which are the `define` declaration and `agent` declaration.
 The former only saves the global variable to the global environment and the latter saves the agent instance to the previous output.
 Below is an example of the `evaluateDefineDeclaration()` method, which evaluates the value of the global variable and saves it to the global environment for future uses.
 ```ts
 private evaluateDefineDeclaration(declaration: DefineDeclaration): void {
   const { identifier, value, position } = declaration;